Python-Sargent/Ephemeral/README.md

 ### Running the Game

-To play, just run `menu.py` (this is likely to break in some versions as I'm pushing straight to main while developing for version 1).
+To play, just run `menu.py` (this may break in the future, so hang on while I develop version 1).

 #### Arguments